Experts plumb depths of quake-causing cracks off west coast

 His data suggest the interior of the Juan de Fuca plate is cooler than previously believed, meaning the edge that is being pushed westward below the North American plate is able to bring with it more water.
 The water acts as a lubricant and increases the likelihood of the slipping that leads to a quake.

-Geoff Abers, an earth-sciences professor at Cornell University who co-authored the paper with Mr. Eilon, said improvements in sea-floor technology and the sheer number of sensors that were deployed make this project the first time researchers have been able to study an entire tectonic plate in the ocean.
+Geoff Abers, an earth-sciences professor at Cornell University who co-authored the paper with Eilon, said improvements in sea-floor technology and the sheer number of sensors that were deployed make this project the first time researchers have been able to study an entire tectonic plate in the ocean.

-“We’re not directly looking at the big-earthquake cycle, but we’re looking at the broader, theoretical framework for how the Earth works and getting a much better handle on that,” Mr. Abers said.
+“We’re not directly looking at the big-earthquake cycle, but we’re looking at the broader, theoretical framework for how the Earth works and getting a much better handle on that,” Abers said.

 “The relevance is it helps us calibrate a lot of the models that we have when we try to understand things like how fast plates are moving, how they interact and what the temperature conditions are on the faults that are going to make the big earthquakes.”

 The work, which was published in the journal Science Advances, will help with more accurate seismic modelling and improves hazard assessment and emergency preparedness.

 West Coast residents have long been warned about the threat of a large quake, which scientists have been forecasting for decades.

-The study’s findings go beyond earthquakes, offering insight into other geological phenomena, Mr. Eilon said.
+The study’s findings go beyond earthquakes, offering insight into other geological phenomena, Eilon said.

 “Because we think that this particular phenomenon is strongly related to temperature and to molten rock beneath the Earth, this is a technique that can be applied to volcanoes to get a better sense of their plumbing system,” he said.